 Copper [⁶⁴Cu] Nuclide

 Positron emission tomography (PET) can observe physiological and ecological changes of metabolites or drugs into the body non-invasively, dynamically and quantitatively at the molecular level, and obtain whole-body tomographic images.
-It is the most advanced method and a hotspot in diagnosis and research of nuclear medicine.
+It is an advanced method and a hotspot in diagnosis and research of nuclear medicine.

 Not only detecting primary, metastatic, and recurrent lesions of the tumor earlier, PET also differentiates tumor and scar necrotic tissue, which also makes significantly differences in terms of tumor stage, malignancy grade, and efficacy judgment.

-The diagnostic accuracy of PET is all above 90% over lung cancer, breast cancer, head and neck neoplasm, colon cancer, ovarian cancer, lymphoma, and melanoma.
+PET is more accurate in diagnosing lung cancer, breast cancer, head and neck neoplasm, colon cancer, ovarian cancer, lymphoma and melanoma.

 As to the influence on determining the biological characteristics of lesions, monitoring and adjustment of treatment, PET also reduces treatment errors, individualizes and integrates programs, and positively impacts on the prognosis of patients.

 Recently, characterized by high resolution and dynamic metabolic imaging at molecular level, PET imaging has drawn increasing public attention, and has become a research hotspot in the field of nuclear medicine around the world.